IT Careers

 Microsoft Certified: Azure Database Administrator Associate

 Salary impact of Azure Database Administrator Associate: Significant.
 For database administrators looking to make their mark and improve their job prospects at a company already using Microsoft database solutions, the ADAA is a no-brainer.
-If it’s the technology you’re using, getting Microsoft’s certification in using it will guarantee you’ve got all its features mastered.
+If it’s the technology you’re using, getting Microsoft’s certification will guarantee you’ve mastered all its features.

 What Type of Companies Need Database Administrators?